Images and Vectors

 Dynamic Compression: Compares the source color space with the target color space and generates a compression that minimizes out-of-gamut areas.
 This setting preserves the brightness of the original color space while reducing the saturation, and therefore preserves the image definition.
 As for the Standard Compression, the gray axis of the conversion is built relative to the paper white of the target profile.

-Minimum Compression: This method is mostly similar to the absolute colorimetric intent and only compensates close to the black and the white point.
-Maximum shadow contrast will be achieved and image definition will be preserved and the paper white will not be simulated.
-Use this rendering intent if you would like to achieve a very close reproduction, for example, when using print standards like ISO Coated V2 or GRACoL2006 Coated1v2 on a digital printer.
+Minimum Compression (Paper Absolute): This method is largely similar to the absolute colorimetric intent and only compensates close to the black and the white point.
+Maximum shadow contrast will be achieved and image definition will be preserved while the paper white will not be simulated.
+Use this rendering intent if you would like to achieve a very close reproduction, for example when using print standards like ISO Coated V2 or GRACoL2006 Coated1v2 on a digital printer.